jnm2/lang-design/List patterns for enumerables.md

 ## Motivation

 ## Detailed design

 Any list pattern will be supported for an enumerable type (a type supported by `foreach`) if the same pattern would be supported by a type that is countable and indexable, but not sliceable.
 Thus, for the enumerable types gaining support through this proposal, it will be an error for a slice pattern to contain a subpattern.
 It is an existing requirement that the type additionally be sliceable in order for the slice pattern to have a subpattern; that requirement is not changing in this proposal.

+The type being matched against for each element pattern inside the list pattern will be determined the same way the iteration variable type is inferred with the `foreach` statement.
+For the slice pattern `..` without a subpattern, the type that it is matching against is unspecified.

 Async enumerables are not supported.
 So far in the language, consumption of async enumerables requires the `await` keyword which highlights the point where execution may be suspended.